GSA/fpki-guides/pages/PIV FAQs.md

 UUID | Universally Unique Identifier | Alternate identifier for PIV-I cards since FASC-N are only available to Federal card issuers.
 -- | relying party | Someone who requests and relies upon information provided from an external source to authenticate an identity.

->The unique identifier for Federal cards is the FASC-N.
->NFI cards have a FASC-N that contains 14 nines (9) and use the GUID as the unique identifier.

 ##  3.0 Frequently Asked Questions